Rammechh/Scaler_Problems/README.md

 ### The ship company
  + Make 2 priority queues one for taking maximum cost tickets till now and other for the minimum.
  + Now for A passengers pop these 2 queues separately and take the sum of maximum and minimum answers.

+### Another Coin Problem
+ + Will use Greedy solution.
+Start from largest possible denomination and keep adding denominations while remaining value is greater than 0.
+The number of the chosen coin is determined by the A/(coin value).

 Day80_Intro_to_Dynamic_Programming
 ==================